 Upper Mississippi Center

-The Upper Mississippi Center mobilizes Augustana’s resources to help communities solve sustainability challenges facing urban and rural working landscapes of the Upper Mississippi River.
-Through this work, the center uses creates learning opportunities where students acquire collective set of knowledge, skills and attitudes necessary to solve 21st-century sustainability challenges.
+The Upper Mississippi Center mobilizes Augustana’s resources to help communities solve sustainability challenges facing urban and rural communities.

 Sustainable Working Landscapes Initiative

 The Sustainable Working Landscapes Initiative (SWLI) is a year-long partnership between Augustana and a local city.
-Community partners identify a collection of high-priority projects that build stronger local and regional economies, more vibrant and livable communities, healthier and happier individuals, and a healthier environment.
-Experienced faculty from a diverse array of disciplines will lead teams of passionate, creative students and tackle community-driven projects within the framework of existing courses.
+Community partners identify a collection of high-priority projects.
+Then, experienced faculty from various disciplines lead teams of student to tackle community-driven projects.